Issues: State Pensions

 The IIFS believes that the public pension systems of Illinois must be sustainably funded and well-managed.
 As part of the Federation, the IIFS builds upon the Federation’s national reputation for expertise in pension funding and reform.
 Read our analyses, opinions, and recommendations for the reform of the State of Illinois public pension system here.

 Prior to the release of the Governor’s annual budget recommendation, the Institute for Illinois’ Fiscal Sustainability at the Civic Federation releases an analysis of the State of Illinois’ fiscal condition.
-The FY2014 Roadmap includes a review of Governor Quinn’s three-year budget plan, a rough five-year budget projection for FY2014 to FY2018 and recommendations for the Governor and General Assembly to improve the state’s financial condition.
+This report presents the Civic Federation’s three-year plan to stabilize Illinois’ finances and addresses the State’s critical financial situation.

 There are currently no Issue Briefs in this category.

 With the budget for the current fiscal year still incomplete, Governor Bruce Rauner proposed a financial plan for the...

 A new report by Governor Bruce Rauner’s administration projects that the State of Illinois’ backlog of...

 The following were among the most highly read posts provided by the Institute for Illinois’ Fiscal Sustainability...

 The State of Illinois’ contributions to its five pension funds will rise by $288.8 million to $7.8 billion in the...